-The support structure is secured to the lathe bed with an assembly composed of three discs, a 3/8” x 4” carriage bolt, a nut and washer, and a tee nut, a shown in Figure 2.
-The bottom two discs, D1 and D2 serve the same function as the steel piece to be found under the lathe bed on the tailstock and tool post.
+The support structure is secured to the lathe bed with an assembly composed of three discs, a 3/8” x 4” carriage bolt, a nut and washer, and a tee nut, as shown in Figure 2.
+The bottom two discs, D1 and D2 serve the same function as the steel piece to be found under the lathe bed on the tailstock and tool post (for your HSS or carbide tools).
 The diameters should be cut to accommodate the dimensions of your lathe bed.
 Disc D3 is 3” in diameter.
 D1 and D3 are ¾” plywood or hardwood; D2 is ½” plywood or hardwood.
 Scribe the disc diameters on your wood with a compass and cut out on the bandsaw.
 Drill a 3/8” hole in the center of each.
 Hammer the tee nut into D3 as shown, and drill four ¼” holes at 90-degree intervals in the side, so that you can tighten up by inserting a ¼” dowel or steel bar.
 Assemble as shown.

 (Figure 3) The outrigger consists of two ¾” steel bars, 36” and 18” long, fastened together by 5/16” x3 “ bolts.
 The long end is drilled 3/8” x 1” deep to accept the tool bits, which are held in place by two ¼”- 20 x ½” set screws.
 The drills you use should be of good quality for metalwork.
 If you choose to buy cobalt steel heavy-duty drills, the work will go even more easily, (Available from ENCO – www.use-enco.com).
 Lubricate the hole with plenty of oil while drilling, and back chips out.
 Locate the holes with a set point punch, and start each hole with a small drill, as a precaution to prevent the larger tip from slipping off the mark.